 We leave Antarctica and head north across the Drake Passage.
 Join our lecturers and naturalists on deck as we search for seabirds and whales and enjoy some final lectures.
 Take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.
-FEBRUARY 07: Arrival in Ushuaia We arrive at the port of Ushuaia in the early morning and disembark the USHUAIA after breakfast.
+DAY 10: Arrival in Ushuaia We arrive at the port of Ushuaia in the early morning and disembark the USHUAIA after breakfast.

 Please note: The above itinerary is a guide only.
 Our exact route and program will vary to take best advantage of local weather and ice conditions and opportunities to view wildlife.
-Changes will be made by the Captain and/or Expedition Leader to facilitate the best results from the prevailing conditions and they will try their best to reach the Weddell Sea.
-However if ice conditions do not allow access the route might be changed to West Antarctica.
+Changes will be made by the Captain and/or Expedition Leader to facilitate the best results from the prevailing conditions.
 A daily program sheet will be issued on board.
 Flexibility is the key to success.
+The itineraries for A121123, A191223, A291223, A080124, A170224 and A270224 will offer an extra day in the area of the Antarctic Peninsula and South Shetland Islands.

-Expedition cruise A170220 to the Antarctic Peninsula, South Shetland Islands & endeavor to cross the Polar Circle aboard the USHUAIA FEBRUARY 17: Depart from Ushuaia Embark the USHUAIA in the afternoon and meet your expedition and lecture staff.
+ANTARCTICA & sub-Antarctic Islands incl.
+South Georgia On board the USHUAIA POLAR CIRCLE QUEST Expedition cruise A180124 to the Antarctic Peninsula, South Shetland Islands & endeavor to cross the Polar Circle aboard the USHUAIA JANUARY 18: Depart from Ushuaia Embark the USHUAIA in the afternoon and meet your expedition and lecture staff.
 After you have settled into your cabins we sail along the famous Beagle Channel and the scenic Mackinlay Pass.
-FEBRUARY 18 & 19: At Sea - Crossing the Drake Passage Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
+JANUARY 19 & 20: At Sea - Crossing the Drake Passage Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.
 As we sail across the passage, Antarpply Expeditions' lecturers will be out with you on deck to help with the identification of an amazing variety of seabirds, including many albatrosses, which follow in our wake.
 The USHUAIA's open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
 A full program of lectures will be offered as well.
 The first sightings of icebergs and snow-capped mountains indicate that we have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Capt.
 William Smith of the brig Williams.
 With favorable conditions in the Drake Passage our lecturers and naturalists will accompany you ashore as you experience your first encounter with the penguins and seals on Day 3.

-FEBRUARY 20 to 25: Exploring the Antarctic Peninsula, the South Shetland Islands, and endeavor to cross the Polar Circle
+JANUARY 21 to 26: Exploring the Antarctic Peninsula, the South Shetland Islands, and endeavor to cross the Polar Circle